 What are the reviews like?

-They currently have average customer ratings of 5/5 on Amazon (this had to be said), 4.6/5 on Global Golf, 5/5 (100% recommended) on the TaylorMade website, 5/5 (100% recommended) on the Dick’s Sporting Goods website, 4/5 on Golfsmith and 5/5 on Edwin Watts Golf.
+They currently have average customer ratings of 4.8/5 on Amazon, 4.6/5 (100+ reviews) on Global Golf, 5/5 (100% recommended) on the TaylorMade website, 4.8/5 (100% recommended) on the DSG website, 4/5 on Golfsmith, and 4.7/5 on Edwin Watts Golf.

 What are the features?

 The M2 iron has many of the same features and technologies as other clubs in the M2 family such as the M2 fairway wood.

-- a Thick-Thin Fluted Hosel: this new ribbed hosel design frees up 3 grams of mass that is distributed as low as possible throughout the clubhead.
+The Thick-Thin Fluted Hosel is a new ribbed hosel design that frees up 3 grams of mass and is distributed as low as possible throughout the clubhead.

 The Speed Pocket is located farther from the sole of the club and closer to the face compared to other pockets in past models, and this contributes to a higher launch angle.

 It also allows weight to be removed from the topline, lowering the CG and allowing for a combination of strong distance-maximizing lofts and a high ball trajectory all throughout the set.

 Full details on shafts/grips and their specs can be viewed on the TaylorMade website.
 Specifications of the M2 iron for men and women are below:

 |Women's Swing Weight||C5||C5||C5||C5||C5||C5||C5||C5||C6||C7|